 Starting now, we will be even more strict when considering unblock requests.
 Please check the details below and make sure to only upload well-tested *targeted* fixes.

-The email is listed as preferred release on July 6th, 2019.
-This means that developers will have a final deadline for the bug fixes they develop on June 25th, 2019.
+E-mail reports 6 July 2019 as a preferred release date.
+This means developers will have a final deadline for the bug fixes they are developing, 25 June of 2019.

 After the final date, packet development and all bug fixes will be frozen.
 That pending will be released with the first point release.